Reimbursement Instructions

 Step 4: Tracking your Reimbursement

-- A summary of all your unpaid RFPs will be shown
+- A summary of all your RFPs and their respective status will be shown

 RFP Rejections